Bayesian experimental design without posterior calculations: an adversarial approach: Pharmacokinetic example

 \subsection{Model}

 Pharmacokinetics studies the time course of drug absorption, distribution, metabolism, and excretion.
-Concentration level has to be observed from via samples of fluid (such as blood, plasma or urine) from the subject taken at preplanned time points.
-The number of observations are constrained by budget and resources, as well as patient comfort and wellbeing.
-We assume that observed concentration, $y_j$, at time $\tau_i$ (in hours) is distributed as
+Concentration level is observed via samples of fluid -- such as blood, plasma or urine -- from the subject taken at preplanned time points.
+The number of observations is constrained by budget and resources, as well as patient comfort and wellbeing.
+We assume observed concentration, $y_i$, at time $\tau_i$ (in hours) is distributed as

 and $D=400$.
 Concentrations at different times are assumed to be independent.
-We follow \cite{Ryan:2014} and \cite{Overstall:2017} who investigate Bayesian experimental design for a similar model.
-However we remove a multiplicative noise term for simplicity.
-Following this earlier work we assume independent log normal prior distributions
+We assume independent log normal priors